How to have a more mindful Christmas this year

 I declined my family’s offer to each bring a dish.
 I wanted to make all the food.
 I wanted to do it all.

 And do know what happened?
 We didn’t do any of it.

 A Grinchy Christmas

-I was exhausted.
 I lost my Christmas mojo.
-I was distracted, and stressed.
+I was exhausted, and because of that, I was also distracted, and stressed.
 And in the end, we ditched most of the planned activities.
 We didn’t finish our advent calendar.
 We didn’t go to any carols.
 And when we did go to activities and events, I was cranky.
 Snappy.
-Distracted thinking about all the things I still had to do.
-Too tired to talk to people, and spending too much time on my phone, looking for the perfect shirt for my son to wear for his Santa photo.
+And distracted thinking about all the things I still had to do.
+I was too tired to talk to people, and spending too much time on my phone, looking for the perfect shirt for my son to wear for his Santa photo.

-It was NOT a fun Christmas for me.
+So it was NOT a fun Christmas for me.
+In fact, it was not much fun for any of us.
 We missed out on some great opportunities to spend time as a family.
-To connect with each other and to create memories participating in fun family traditions.
+Opportunities to connect with each other and to create memories participating in fun family traditions.
 All because of the idea I had in my head of what a perfect Christmas should look like.

 So this year, I’m having a mindful Christmas.
 I’m saying goodbye to the stress and the chaos and the overwhelm.
 I’m spending time being present with my family.
 I’m doing the things that are important to us.
 I’m focusing on what Christmas truly means for our family, and I’m letting go of the idea that Christmas needs to be picture perfect.
 If it causes us stress, if it stops being fun, if it doesn’t really matter to us, we’re not doing it.